-1. The Legal and Technical Commission may from time to time issue recommendations of a technical or administrative nature for the guidance of contractors to assist them in the implementation of the rules, regulations and procedures of the Authority.
+1. The Legal and Technical Commission may from time to time issue recommendations of a technical or administrative nature for the guidance of

 2. The full text of such recommendations shall be reported to the Council.
 Should the Council find that a recommendation is inconsistent with the intent and purpose of these Regulations, it may request that the recommendation be modified or withdrawn.